rajatkulkarni95/curly-disco/Command.md

 >
 > This part of the documentation will assume you have working knowledge in TypeScript and will include code snippets that describe the interface of what Quartz plugins should look like.

 Quartz’s plugins are a series of transformations over content.
-This is illustrated in the diagram of the processing pipeline below:
+This is illustrated in the diagram of the processing pipeline below: changes

 ![](https://quartz.jzhao.xyz/images/quartz-transform-pipeline.png)